WangLaban/CppPrime5th/ch19/README.md

 - a pointer to a function member is declared usingclassname::*.
 Like any other function pointer, a pointer to member function specifies the return type and parameter list of the type of function to which this pointer can point.
 If the member function is a const member or a reference member, we must include the const or reference qualifier as well.
 - As with normal function pointers, if the member is overloaded, we must distinguish which function we want by declaring the type explicitly.
-- As when we use a pointer to a data member, we use the .* or ->* operators to call a member function through a pointer to member.
+- To make a call through a pointer to member function, we must use the .* or ->* operators to bind the pointer to a specific object.
+As a result, unlike ordinary function pointers, a pointer to member is not a callable object; these pointers do not support the function-call operator.
 - When we initialize (or assign to) a pointer to member, we say to which member it points.
 We apply the address-of operator not to an object in memory but to a member of the class.

 ## Exercise 19.16